Glu leaders depart Electronic Arts as EA Mobile sets mobile strategy

 Tribe of tribes

 Karp explained the scale of EA’s new mobile operations.
-The company now has 20 mobile game studios working on a wide array of games.
-And its roster of mobile game employees has doubled from 750 before the acquisitions to more than 1,500 now, Karp said.
-EA has had successes in mobile games such as Star Wars: Galaxy of Heroes, made by Capital Games, and its EA Sports titles.
+The company now has 20 mobile studios working on a wide array of games.
+And its roster of mobile employees has doubled from 750 before the acquisitions to more than 1,500 now, Karp said.
+EA has had successes such as Star Wars: Galaxy of Heroes, made by Capital Games, and its EA Sports titles.
 They span multiple continents.
 As EA’s studio chief Laura Miele says, it’s a tribe of tribes.

 “We see a massive growth opportunity ahead of us,” Karp said.
 “Becoming a global powerhouse is something that we’re really taking to heart.”

-But EA faces serious competition on a variety of mobile fronts from rivals around the globe such as Tencent’s TiMi Studios, Supercell (also owned by Tencent), King (owned by Activision Blizzard), AppLovin, Playtika, Zynga, Niantic, and many others.
+But EA faces serious competition on a variety of mobile fronts from rivals around the globe such as Tencent’s TiMi Studios, Supercell (also owned by Tencent), King (owned by Activision Blizzard), AppLovin, Playtika, Zynga, and Niantic.

 By adding Glu, EA picked up studios including Crowdstar (maker of Design Home), Glu Toronto Studio, Glu Sports, Glunies, and GluPlay.
 But EA also owns Industrial Toys (which is working on a Battlefield mobile game), Contingency, Chocolate Panda, PopCap, Pogo, Firemonkeys, WildCard Sports, Mako Studios, Adrenaline, Track Twenty, and Slingshot.